-On January 14, 2016 an online survey was opened and advertised to community members in Electoral Area 'H'.
-This is a report of preliminary results to present at the Community Meeting on February 3.
-The purpose of the survey is to gain an understanding of how the community has changed and how it has stayed the same over the past 12 years since the current Official Community Plan was adopted, to gain a preliminary understanding of what are the community values about the area, and to learn how people would like to be engaged and informed about the project as it moves forward.
+Between January 14 and February 10, 2016 an online survey was live and advertised to community members in Electoral Area 'H'.
+The purpose of the survey was to gain an understanding of how the community has changed and how it has stayed the same over the past 12 years since the current Official Community Plan was adopted, to gain a preliminary understanding of what are the community values about the area, and to learn how people would like to be engaged and informed about the project as it moves forward.
+There were 205 survey responses.